mar10/yabs/docs/sphinx/ug_reference.rst

 .. code-block:: yaml

     - task: check
-      branches: master        # Current branch must be in this list
       build: true             # dist/ folder exists
       can_push: true          # Test if 'git push' would succeed
       clean: true             # Repo must/must not contain modifications